sales@effectrode.com

 A pair of Tung-Sol 12AX7s manufactured in the 1940′s and supplied to the US military.

-Brent Jessee of Recording & Supply, Inc has thoroughly catalogued and des/knowledge-base/the-12au7′-tube/cribed many of the widely used N.O.S. preamp tube types and these can be found on the following pages 12AX7, 12AU7 and 12AT7.
+Brent Jessee of Recording & Supply, Inc has thoroughly catalogued and described many of the widely used N.O.S. preamp tube types and these can be found on the following pages 12AX7, 12AU7 and 12AT7.

 In This Section